spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 The process for New Hires is as follows:

 1. The offer is made by the recruiter per the [hiring process](https://about.gitlab.com/handbook/hiring/).
-1. The Candidate Experience Specialist emails the new team member the Contract Info Request - the Netherlands from GreenHouse.
+1. If the BSN and date of birth are not filled out and cannot be found in a reference check form, the Candidate Experience Specialist can use the emails the email template Contract Info Request - the Netherlands from GreenHouse and send to the candidate.
 1. Ensure the start date is on a Monday, unless Monday is a holiday or the non-Monday date is legally required.
 1. The Candidate Experience Specialist will update the GreenHouse Offer Details with BSN and Date of Birth when the new team member provides the necessary details and then generates the "IT BV Employee Temporary - the Netherlands" contract out of GreenHouse.
 1. The Candidate Experience Specialist will stage the contract for signature via DocuSign, CC the hiring manager, and CC the HRSavvy group email.
 This will ensure our payroll provider in this location can start their onboarding, well ahead of ours.